Insights reporting is an add-on feature for Mavenlink. Please email your Client Success Manager to purchase Insights or request training.

 Here's a breakdown of each dashboard, including their most popular tabs and intended audience.

 See where revenue is coming from for both Time & Materials-based projects (calculated based on the user's actual logged hours and bill rate), and Fixed Fee projects.
-Its most popular tabs are Fees (Actual, Scheduled, and Allocated) and Fixed Fee, and is intended for project managers and executives.
+Its most popular tabs include Fees (Actual, Scheduled, and Allocated), By Resource and Role, and WIP and A/R. It is intended for project managers and executives.

-Uses a variety of methods to calculate margins, such as the Resource Schedule Method, Project Budget Method, and Percent Complete Method.
+Uses a variety of methods to calculate margins, such as the Project Budget Method, Resource Schedule Method, Resource Allocation Method, and Percent Complete Method.
 Each method is a tab for easy, quick reference.
-Its most popular tabs are Time & Materials, Fixed Fee, and the Project Budget Method.
+Other popular tabs include T&M Contribution Margin, and Fixed Fee Margin Contribution to Date.
 It is intended for CEOs and executives, as well as external stakeholders and investors.

 Tells you the status of every task and deliverable across a portfolio of projects, and provides a comparative view of burn on projects, task status, priorities, and more.
-Its most popular tabs are Budgets vs. Actuals, Open Tasks, and Burndown.
+Its most popular tabs include Budgets vs. Actuals, Burndown, and Open Tasks.
 It is intended for project managers and project participants.

 One of the most popular dashboards because it shows you which projects are at risk, and which are on track.
-Its most popular tabs are Portfolio Scoreboard, Project Health, Estimated Revenue, Summary Status, and Time Submitted.
+Its most popular tabs include Portfolio Scoreboard, Project Health, and Estimated Revenue.
 It is intended for executives, portfolio owners, and project managers.

 Provides visibility into allocations, scheduled hours, which resources are available to take on additional work and when.
 Useful for determining staffing needs, when you need to ramp up or redistribute your workforce.
-Its most popular tabs are Billable Capacity, Total Monthly Availability, and Extended Roll-off.
+Its most popular tabs include Billable Capacity Forecasting, Daily Schedule, and Weekly Availability.
 It is intended for resource and traffic managers.

 Perfect for contributors and project managers who don't need access to schedules or allocations; also for sharing project information with contractors or freelancers since no financial data is included.
 You get a high-level overview of a member's time, projects, and tasks.
-Its most popular tabs are User Time Entry Scorecard, Project Manager Scorecard, User Task Scorecard.
+Its tabs include User Time Entry Scorecard, Project Manager Scorecard, and User Task Scorecard.

 Goes hand-in-hand with Master Planning, and shows hard and soft allocations by user or by role.
 You can also see what unnamed resources are on projects.
-Its most popular tabs are Capacity, Allocations, Staffing Breakdown, Capacity Scenario, and User Availability.
+Its most popular tabs include Capacity, Allocations, Staffing Breakdown, and Capacity Scenario.
 It is intended for resource and traffic managers.

 Tells you who has and has not logged time and expenses.
-Its most popular tabs are Time Audit Summary, Time Approvals by Project, Time Entry Log w/Notes, and Expense Log w/Notes.
+Its most popular tabs include Time Audit Summary, Time Audit Detail, and Time Approvals by Project.
 Intended for project managers and team leads.

 While you cannot modify or delete standard dashboards, you can clone them.
 Once you have cloned a dashboard, you can customize it by adding or removing tabs, changing their order, changing filters, metrics, and attributes of reports, and more, to get the information you need, faster.